google/jsir/README.md

 *   It needs to be **low-level** enough to facilitate dataflow analysis, in order to support taint analysis, constant propagation, etc..

-To achieve these goals, JSIR defines two dialects:

-*   **JSHIR:**

-    This is a high-level IR that uses MLIR regions to accurately model control flow structures.
+To achieve these goals, JSIR defines a high level IR that uses MLIR regions to accurately model control flow structures.

-*   **JSLIR:**

-    This is a low-level IR that uses CFGs to represent branching behaviors.
-    JSLIR adds extra operations to annotate the kind of original control flow structures.
-This allows JSLIR to be fully converted back to JSHIR.

 See
 [intermediate_representation_design.md](docs/intermediate_representation_design.md)